vitoriaselista/vitoriaselista/README.md

 <br />
 <br />

-Jira administrator(Cloud) and Python programmer with a passion ♡ for organization and creative problem-solving.
+Atlassian Consultant and Python programmer with a passion ♡ for organization and creative problem-solving.

 🔭 I’m currently working on [integrations with Jira REST API](https://github.com/vitoriaselista/Project-cloner-JIRA)